IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 ### Affordability

 For better or worse, I’m blessed with a pretty good Standard of Living here in Australia.
-Unfortunately, that also means the price of my goods will reflect that; given I am the one producing and packaging all in-house.
+Unfortunately, that also means the price of my goods will reflect that; given I am the one producing and packaging everything in-house.

 Pricing involves multiple factors; however in its simplest, machine-processing time, material cost, and labour are major influencers.

 A few advantages my current design has, as opposed to a larger design are:

 * Faster processing times on the laser machine
-* Uses less materials -> Less surface area -> Efficient nesting options
+* Requires less materials -> Less surface area -> Efficient nesting options
 * Easier and quicker to handle + pack

 The points above are extremely important and desirable because it means I can offer customers a more affordable product.